 A women’s fund in your state may have some help or guidance for you.
 If you go to the website for the Women’s Funding Network at www.wfnet.org, you can search for member funds by typing in the name of your state in the Search box at the top of the page.

 First, welcome!
 We love hearing from artists around the world.

 To begin your search, explore the lists of funding sources for international projects in the Funding Resources section of our website.
 You can see links to some lists of international funders in the sidebar of this page.

-An excellent database of opportunities we recommend to all artists is the NYFA Source at www.nyfa.org/source.
-The NYFA Source has an extensive list of arts funders and arts opportunities that is searchable by genre, type of assistance (cash grant, fellowship, scholarship), and geographic area, including international.
+An excellent database of opportunities we recommend to all artists is NYFA Source.
+It has an extensive list of arts funders and arts opportunities that is searchable by genre, type of assistance (cash grant, fellowship, scholarship), and geographic area, including international.
 Though the website belongs to the New York Foundation for the Arts, the information is free and available to all.

 We also recommend that you do a search for funding opportunities at www.foundationcenter.org.
 From The Foundation Center’s home page, click on the Get Started tab near the top of the page and then click on International Visitors.
 The Foundation Center gathers a great deal of information about philanthropic organizations and the grants they offer.

 If your work is related to human rights, you might particularly want to investigate these organizations:

 The Global Fund for Women is an essential resource, a grantmaking foundation supporting women’s human rights organizations around the world.
 You can find it at www.globalfundforwomen.org.
 The Global Fund for Women provides an excellent fundraising handbook at: http://www.globalfundforwomen.org/impact/publications/127-other-resources/208-womens-fundraising-handbook.